Abstract

 Figure 3.
 Molecular structure of Olaparib.

-Olaparib is a PARP inhibitor, which induces lethality in BRCA1/2 deficient cells carrying either homologous deleterious BRCA mutations or compound heterozygotes for those genes (Audeh et al., 2010).
-Olaparibe demonstrates anti-proliferative effect in cells with BRCA1 and BRCA2 mutations and cells with BRCA1 allelic loss.
-In addition, there is an evidence of autophagy/mitophagy induction by Olaparib in BRCA deficient cells (Arun et al., 2015).
+Olaparib is a PARP inhibitor that induces lethality in BRCA1/2 deficient cells, which carry either homologous deleterious BRCA mutations or compound heterozygotes for those genes (Audeh et al., 2010).
+Olaparib demonstrates an antiproliferative effect in cells with BRCA1 and BRCA2 mutations and cells with BRCA1 allelic loss.
+In addition, there is evidence of autophagy/mitophagy induction by Olaparib in BRCA-deficient cells (Arun et al., 2015).

 Cisplatin (SIGMA-Aldrich)